Golimumab: Rheumatoid arthritis

 Large, double-blind randomized controlled trials in participants with rheumatoid arthritis have shown that golimumab in combination with methotrexate is more effective than methotrexate alone.
 The National Institute for Health and Care Excellence (NICE) stated that treatment with golimumab is recommended for people with rheumatoid arthritis who have failed prior TNFi treatment.
 In 2011, there were no reported cases of drug-induced lupus-like syndrome.

-Uveitis

-There is preliminary evidence for golimumab as a treatment option for ocular inflammation.